fabiolb/fabio/README.md

    Make sure the prefix for HTTP routes contains **at least one slash** (`/`).

+   See the full list of options in the [Documentation](https://github.com/fabiolb/fabio/wiki/Routing#config-language).

 5. Start fabio without a config file (assuming a running consul agent on `localhost:8500`) Watch the log output how fabio picks up the route to your service.
    Try starting/stopping your service to see how the routing table changes instantly.